nasa/cFS-GroundSystem/Guide-GroundSystem.md

    - USE ONLY SPACES, NO TABS (Remember, it's Python).
    - Don't leave any empty lines in `command-pages.txt`, this could cause errors when running `GroundSystem.py` and `CommandSystem.py`.

-After completing these steps, restart the Ground System and the changes should have taken affect.
+After completing these steps, restart the Ground System and the changes should have taken effect.

 ## Common issues and troubleshooting